 The Jeep Wrangler TPMS wireless receiver is located on the chassis cross member.
-The receiver gets its information from dual-axis accelerometer in the wheel sensors.
-This is used to determine front and rear position through its signal strength.
+The receiver gets its information from the dual-axis accelerometer in the wheel sensors.
+This is used to determine the front and rear position through its signal strength.
 These are highly sophisticated sensors and should only be replaced by genuine OEM sensors.
 Avoid the cheap versions.

 When you adjust the tire pressure, you’ll need to drive the vehicle for up to 20mins at speeds above 15mph (24km/h).
 This is necessary for the TPMS to receive the updated information.